unboxed/unboxed.co/source/blog/2021-03-08-unboxed-women-in-tech-interview-series-claudia-hopkins.html.markdown

 <br/>

-**To start us off… I wonder if you could give readers a little background info on yourself and your role at Unboxed.**
+**To start us off… I wonder if you could give readers a little background info on yourself and your role at Unboxed?**

 I’m a designer which has been a role that I’ve naturally progressed into over a long period of time through working on social impact and public sector projects.